-MAPEP-A laboratory comparison program that tracks performance accuracy and tests the quality of environmental data reported to DOE.
+Mixed Analyte Performance Evaluation Program (MAPEP)-A laboratory comparison program that tracks performance accuracy and tests the quality of environmental data reported to DOE.

-maximally exposed individual-Hypothetical individual who remains in an uncontrolled area and would, when all potential routes of exposure from a facility's operations are considered, receive the greatest possible dose equivalent.
+maximally exposed individual (MEI)-Hypothetical individual who remains in an uncontrolled area and would, when all potential routes of exposure from a facility's operations are considered, receive the greatest possible equivalent dose.

-maximum contaminant level-The maximum allowable concentration of a drinking water contaminant as legislated through the Safe Drinking Water Act.
+maximum contaminant level (MCL)-The maximum allowable concentration of a drinking water contaminant as legislated through the Safe Drinking Water Act.